 As part of a rich and diverse curriculum, our children will experience regular class activities in these areas.
-They will also be able to take part in a breadth of other whole school activities including: class assemblies; our school choir which performs at a range of events including in the local community; music lessons, ensembles and performances including at church services; seasonal/ context led performances like our nursery classes’ and P1-3’s Nativity performances; our cluster P7 ceilidhs; and our bi-annual P4-7 school shows, most recently performed at Eastwood Theatre in June 2017 (The Adventures of SuperStan!).
+They will also be able to take part in a breadth of other whole school activities including: class assemblies; our school choir which performs at a range of events including in the local community; music lessons, ensembles and performances including at church services; seasonal/ context led performances like our nursery classes’ and P1-3’s Nativity performances; our cluster P7 ceilidhs; and our bi-annual P4-7 school shows.
+Our school takes great pride in these performances which have been performed over two evenings at Eastwood Theatre.
+Trailers for our last two shows will give you a flavour of how wonderful they were!:

 Art and Design